UIUC-iSchool-DataViz/is445AOG_fall2020/_site/README.md

 General instructions about how to build websites locally using jekyll can be found [right here](https://help.github.com/articles/setting-up-your-github-pages-site-locally-with-jekyll/).

 Key build command (to be run in repo directory): __bundle exec jekyll serve__

+## Notes on Course Materials

+As of Fall 2020, this section and the [section developed in parallel by Matthew Turk](https://github.com/UIUC-iSchool-DataViz/fall2020-bo) have diverged somewhat.
+Occasionally, contributions will be passed back and forth and the commit message history may not reflect the original authorship.
+These two repositories have been developed in collaboration, and authorship is shared between Matthew Turk and Jill Naiman.